opus1993/pubrepo/content/post/2021-06-25-data-evangelist-part-15/index.md

 R is not like that.

-This is the basic pain of learning to write in code.
+Like it or not, this is the pain of learning to write in code.
 Programming languages are designed to be general in their application and to accomplish a huge variety of complex tasks with the same basic set of tools.
 The cost of this generality is a learning curve.
 When you start learning to do basic tasks in R, you are also learning how to do complex things down the road.
 As you learn more and more, the marginal cost of complex analyses goes down.

-For a lot of us, the pain of learning to program feels like the pain of failure.
-When the program gives an incomprehensible error message it feels like it’s telling you that you’re stupid and lack programming aptitude.
-The pain you feel is not the pain of failure, it’s just the pain of learning.
+For many of us, the pain of learning to program feels like the pain of failure.
+When the program gives an incomprehensible error message it feels like it’s telling you that you’re stupid and lack the programming aptitude.
+Consider that the pain you feel is not the pain of failure, it’s just the pain of learning.

-Many of the people who do learn R have some background in programming.
-The mental models underlying languages like Matlab or Python, as well as statistical packages like SPSS and SAS, have a lot in common with R, and there are many resources available for translating the bits which don’t make sense.
+Some of the people that learn R have some background in programming.
+The mental models underlying languages like Matlab or Python have a lot in common with R, and there are many resources available for translating the bits that don’t make sense.
 Excel makes you think about analytical problems in a very different way, and there aren’t very many resources for translating the two paradigms.

-Gordon Shotwell observes that there are [four fundamental differences between R and Excel](https://shotwell.ca/posts/r_for_excel_users/):

-### Text-based analysis
-Excel is based on the physical spreadsheet, or a ledger.
-At one time this was a large piece of paper with rows and columns.
-Records were stored in the first column on the left, calculations on those records were stored in the boxes to the right, and the sum of those calculations was totaled at the bottom.
-The data and computation are stored in the same place.
-Data is identified by its location on the grid.
-Usually you don’t name a data range in Excel, but instead refer to it by its location.

-In R, data and computation are separate.
-You have one file which stores the data and another file which stores the commands with instructions for manipulating the data.
-This leads to a procedural kind of model in which the raw data is fed through a set of instructions and the output pops out the other side.
-Data is generally referenced by name.

-### Data structures
-Excel has only one basic data structure: the cell.
-Cells are extremely flexible in that they can store numeric, character, logical or formula information.
-The cost of this flexibility is unpredictability.
-For instance you can store the character “6” in a cell when you mean to store the number 6.

-The basic R data structure is a vector.
-You can think of a vector like a column in an Excel spreadsheet with the limitation that all the data in that vector must be of the same type.
-If it is a character vector, every element must be a character; if it is a logical vector, every element must be TRUE or FALSE; if it’s numeric you can trust that every element is a number.
-There’s no such constraint in Excel: you might have a column which has a bunch of numbers, but then some explanatory test intermingled with the numbers.
-This isn’t allowed in R.

-### Iteration
-Iteration is one of the most powerful features of programming languages and is a big adjustment for Excel users.
-Iteration is just getting the computer to do the same thing over and over again for some period of time.
-Maybe you want to draw the same graph based on fifty different data sets, or read and filter a lot of data tables.
-In a programming language like R you write a script which works for all of the cases which you want to apply it to, and then tell the computer to do the application.

-Excel analysts do a lot of this iteration manually.
-For instance if an Excel analyst wanted to combine ten different .xls files into one big file, they would probably open each one individually, copy the data, and paste it into a master spreadsheet.
-The analyst is effectively taking the place of a for loop by doing one thing over and over again until a condition is met.

-### Simplification through abstraction
-Another major difference is that programming encourages you to simplify your analysis by abstracting common functions from that analysis as entirely new functions.
-There’s really no analog for these kinds of functions in an Excel-based workflow.
+On this digital journey, even in 2021 there remains a huge barrier between people that code and people that do not code to get work done.
+I am observing that, generally, the coders thrive in communities of practice and seek out new ways of building solutions.
+On the surface, non-coders appear to be... frustrated with the status of projects.

-{{<tweet 1407010171755368448>}}
+{{<tweet 1407278287760543745>}}

+Consistent delivery to digital SLAs requires that every team member have a minimum of understanding of the common parlance of machine learning.

 -----